 Lifelong friends and deep-north natives, Michigan Rattlers play heavy-hearted folk-rock with an aching dose of Midwestern nice.
-Graham Young (guitar), Adam Reed (upright bass), and Christian Wilder (piano) began writing music and performing together in their Northern Michigan high school.
-“Petoskey is a small place.
-Beautiful, but secluded.
-It’s hard to start a musical career in a place where there are more deer than people.”
+Graham Young (lead vocals/guitar), Adam Reed (vocals/upright bass), Christian Wilder (vocals/piano) and Tony Audia (drums) began writing music and performing together in their Northern Michigan high school.
+They regularly played every bar, cafe, and stage in town, developing a musical chemistry informed by the likes of AC/DC, Creedence Clearwater Revival, Bob Seger, and more.

 After a few years apart, Reed and Young settled down in Los Angeles, recorded a short demo, and began playing locally.
 The demo found its way in the hands of super-producer Johnny K, and they cut the bulk of their first EP at NRG studios in just one day.
 This self-titled Michigan Rattlers EP attracted glowing reviews from No Depression, Bluegrass Situation, Relix, Glide, Grammy.com, and more.
 Rolling Stone named the band one of their “Ten New Country Artists You Need To Know.”
 In 2018, following a massive summer tour that included stops at Bonnaroo, Firefly, and Electric Forest; the band released their highly anticipated debut full-length album, Evergreen, and added pianist Christian Wilder and drummer Tony Audia to their lineup.